System Design Space

 The core idea of this book is that messy code is rarely fixed by one heroic refactor.
 Systems usually get healthier through small structural moves made exactly where the next behavior change is about to happen.

-Its practical strength is the clean split between tidying the structure and changing behavior.
-The book gives teams useful language for separate tidying, structure vs behavior, coupling, cohesion, and the economics of small steps that lower future change cost while reducing regression risk.
+Its practical strength is the clean split between structural preparation and behavior changes.
+The book gives teams useful language for discussing future change cost, dependency pressure, and the economics of small steps that reduce regression risk.

 It is also one of the calmest ways to talk about technical debt and maintainability.
 The material helps explain why it is often worth clearing the path before changing behavior, how to choose a sensible cleanup batch size, and where useful tidying turns into unnecessary perfectionism.